 “Selfless service is ingrained in Lipscomb students from the first week they are on campus.
 Before classes even begin, students are asked to participate in a service day during freshman orientation,” said Christin Shatzer, director of the university’s SALT (Serving and Learning Together) Program, which coordinates the university’s service-learning graduation requirement.

-The SALT program is designed to integrate students’ areas of study and professional goals into community engagement, setting a direction for their future integration of life, work and community.
+program is designed to integrate students’ areas of study and professional goals into community engagement, setting a direction for their future integration of life, work and community.